paulo-raca/MO810/Diary.md

   - Maybe the current normalized model isn't ideal (`100*ln(new_price/old_price)`), as it only considers the price of the previous day.
 We could try a few alternatives:
     - Normalize all days by the same price (e.g., mean cost in the last X days, cost in the first/last day, etc)
     - Normalize using the simpler formula `100*(new_price/old_price - 1)`, which should be very similar, yet a tidy faster.

+## 2018-06-04

+The meeting went pretty much as expected, and we plan to:
+- ASAP: Ricardo should review and double-check the simulator code for mistakes, and I should look into those nasty infinity errors
+- Next step, will replace the trader network with a multi-layer LSTM / GRU network
+- We will pre-train the new network as a regression of the open/close/high/low/volume of the a few days in the future, in hope that it will learn how to extract important features.
+- We will lock some of the layers of the LSTM and finally optimize it for maximun profit on the simulator

+Also, during our brief meeting we managed to get the project working within Colaboratory :D

+## 2018-06-05

+Today I made a whole bunch of cleanups, moving non-core stuff into their own .py files (tensorboard integration, softops mini-library, etc), and improving tensorboard integration to run inside remote machines (Colaboratory) via an ngrok tunnels.

+Finally, I was able to pinpoint the source of Inifinitys / NaN: simply a copy-paste error.

+Crashes are gone, and the stddev is _much_ reasonable (from 5% down to 0.5%).

+Yet, results continue to be mostly negative, with trainning converging to zero :(

+## 2018-06-06

+I did some cheating today: Instead of leting the trader NN decide on buy/sell prices, I'll spend all the money buying stocks for the minimum price of the day, and sell all stocks for the maximum price of the day.

+While it's a silly heuristic that doesn't account for large time scales, this is a fine heuristic that should yield mostly good results, right?
+Nope, results are still mostly negative.
+More debugging awaits me.

+Also, Ricardo started working on a report today.